 Now, let’s dive into the list:

-6 best WordPress theme builders for 2020
+The best WordPress theme builders compared

 1. Thrive Theme Builder